FailAcademy/learning/wdp-vancouver/_slides/week-07/02-post-loops-wpdb.md

 class: center, middle

 .large[
-   Now you know, but again,<br /> don't use it!
+   Now you know, <br />but again, don't use it!
 ]

 ---